matekdev/matekdev.github.io/src/markdown/blogs/basedlogs-6.md

 ---
 title: 'Based Logs #6 - Depth Buffer'
-description: 'Fun facts about the depth buffer'
+description: 'Interesting facts about the depth buffer and early-z'
 date: '2024-05-20'
 ---